 After adding the text box, type the a forward and backward parentheses ‘(‘ and ‘)’ into the text box.
 In the picture below, I’ve increased the font size to 250 so it’s easier to see for this tutorial.

 Note: You need both the rectangle AND the text box to pull off these phone icons correctly, layered as they are pictured below.

 From the Home tab in PowerPoint, open the font style dropdown menu and find Wingdings.
 You can alternatively just type it into the input box and hit Enter.

 Notice, that switching your font style to Wingdings instantly turns your parentheses into two different styles of phone icons (soon to be three), but don’t stop here…

 As is, these are still just icon text, not the fully customizable PowerPoint icons that you want for your slides.
 So don’t skip the next few steps.

 Pay special attention to the order below.
 If you mess this step up, this trick will not work.

 Holding the SHIFT key, first select your text box with the phone icons in it, then (and only then) select the background rectangle, so that both objects are selected.

-Step #5: Fragment your icons out
+Step #5: Fragment your phone icons out